 Mary Jane Murphy-Gonzales began her career in the counseling field in the 1980’s when she worked as a career consultant for a psychological testing and consulting firm in Nashville, Tennessee.
 She completed her master’s in counseling in 1993, and has been a licensed psychotherapist in private practice since 2002.
 She continues to enjoy doing career counseling in addition to mental health counseling.

 Mary Jane also has training as a rehabilitation counselor.
 She helps people adjust after a life-changing event such as an accident, addiction recovery, loss of a loved one, divorce, mental or physical illness, job loss or other life transition.

 Mary Jane has worked in a variety of settings as a counselor.
 She has 6 years’ experience working in a hospital with patients after catastrophic injury, helping them to return to their previous jobs whenever possible or to create new career paths.
 She has a B.S. degree in Art from Miami University (Ohio) and an M.S. in Counseling from Georgia State University.

 Certified Therapist in EMDR since 2009

 by the EMDR International Association (EMDRIA)

-State of Georgia Composite Board licence #2894 Certification
+by the State of Georgia Composite Board, License #2894